lablluberes/ViBEx/README.md

 ### BINARIZATION TAB

  - Displays binarization of a gene from each algorithm's thresholds
- - Click on *Select gene to visulize and binarize* dropdown to select another gene
+ - Click on *Select gene to visuliaze and binarize* dropdown to select another gene

 ### DISPLACEMENT TAB

 1. Thresholds Tab
   - Displays a rough line graph of the gene with each threshold displayed
   - Shows the interpolation line of gene
   - Graph can be zoomed in or out
   - Graph view can be moved with click and drag
  - Hover over a point to see its value
  - Hover over a line to see the threshold value